Amar-Sin: Attempted Coup

 The administrative documentation from Amar-Sin's reign suggests that in his final years, he was confronted with some internal strife, and it is likely that Shu-Sin was behind an effort to ovethrow him.
 The imperial guard, the agà-ús, were replaced in Amar-Sin's seventh year with a unit called the gàr-du, often the gàr-du of Amar-Sin.
 This unit disappears from the record in his ninth year shortly after his death.
 Also in his seventh year, the king hosted military officials from throughout the empire at a banquet in Ur, where they were required to swear an oath of loyalty.
 Cylinder seals bearing dedications to the king Shu-Sin appear towards the end of Amar-Suen's reign, but certainly before his death.
 The provincial governors also see some unusual transitions during this time, including being ousted during the middle of Amar-Sin's reign, only to return to their post after his death.
 Taken together, it seems likely that Shu-Sin attempted to take power during his brother's reign.
 It is unclear if Amar-Sin was assassinated during this period, or if he died of natural causes.

+Attestation

 Year names of Amar-Sin

 All the year names of Amar-Sin are known, and, as was standard for the time, documented events during that king's reign.
 While some events are military conquests, most of Amar-Sin's years record cultic activities.
 Some examples include: